jkyberneees/bull-queue-manager/README.md

 # bull-queue-manager
-Minimalistic queue manager based on [bull](https://www.npmjs.com/package/bull): the awesome Node.js job and message queue.
+Minimalist queue manager based on [bull](https://www.npmjs.com/package/bull): the awesome Node.js job and message queue.

 This module provides a high level API that allow you to re-use shared configurations and instances, as well as [reduce the number of redis connections](https://github.com/OptimalBits/bull#reusing-redis-connections) to the minimum by default.
 Also introduce a convenient "response" promise to easily process jobs result: